The Complete Guide to Book Cover Design for Authors

 Five.
 Choosing Your Cover Fonts and Images

 Narrowing down a style and font for a cover can be a challenge.
 You may not realize how hard it will be to simply ‘pick a font’ for your cover until you start.
-When choosing fonts, pick fonts suitable to the period your book is set in.
+When choosing fonts, pick fonts suitable for the period your book is set in.
 A modern font on a historical fiction set hundreds of years ago isn’t going to work.

 When using any stock images, remember everyone has access to the same images.
 If you choose a common stock image, you can find it on other book covers.